lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 Option and the fields it contains - this makes it possible to do a preliminary processing of the message in preparation for regular SCHC compression.

-Conceptually, the OSCORE option can transmit up to 3 distinct pieces of information at a time: the piv, the kid context, and the kid.
-This draft proposes that the SCHC Parser split the contents of this option into 3 SCHC fields:
+Conceptually, we discern up to 4 distinct pieces of information within the OSCORE option: the flag bits, the piv, the kid context, and the kid.
+It is thus recommended that the parser split the OSCORE option into the 4 subsequent fields:

+ * CoAP OSCORE_flags,
  * CoAP OSCORE_piv,
- * CoAP OSCORE_ctxt,
+ * CoAP OSCORE_kidctxt,
  * CoAP OSCORE_kid.

-These fields are superposed on the OSCORE Option format in {{Fig-OSCORE-Option}}, and include the corresponding flag and size bits for each part of the option.
-Both the flag and size bits can be omitted by use of the MSB matching operator on each field.
+These fields are superposed on the OSCORE Option format in {{Fig-OSCORE-Option}}, the CoAP OSCORE_kidctxt field including the size bits s.
+These may be omitted by use of the MSB matching operator.

 # Examples of CoAP header compression